 Karakol

-Karakol is a small quiet city in the south-east corner of Lake Issyk Kul, even though it is the fourth largest city in Kyrgyzstan and it is the administrative center of the Issyk Kul area.
-Karakol is nevertheless a good base for exploring the eastern and southern parts of Issyk Kul and even more for the great hiking and trekking destinations nearby the town going deep into the Tian Shan mountains.
-There are several gorges or valleys nearby to explore and skiing centers to visit during the wintertime.
+Karakol is a small quiet city in the south-east corner of Lake Issyk Kul.
+It is the fourth largest city in Kyrgyzstan and it is the administrative center of the Issyk Kul area.
+Karakol is a good base for exploring the eastern and southern parts of Issyk Kul and even more for the great hiking and trekking destinations nearby the town going deep into the Tian Shan mountains.
+There are several gorges and valleys nearby to be explored and skiing centers to visit during the wintertime and for this reason Karakol has become the center of Kyrgyzstan’s winter tourism with Karakol skiing center as the top 1 winter destination.
+In this region, the skiing season also lasts longer than in other skiing centers of Central Asia.
+Karakol is included in many of our Kyrgyzstan tours.

 Karakol is also a culturally diverse city and in addition to Kyrgyz and Russian, you can meet Dungan, Uighur, and Kalmyk people.
-For a tourist, the diversity can be seen especially in the foods available and in the religious buildings of the town.
+For a tourist, the diversity can be seen especially in the foods available, making Karakol also a culinary destination, and in the religious buildings of the town.
 Karakol is mostly filled with old-style wooden or brick made, 1 or 2-floor “gingerbread” houses and has a certain kind of nice small-town feeling into it.
 Check especially the southern parts of the town to enjoy the old wooden built Russian town feeling.
 During the last years, more and more coffee shops and restaurants have also appeared for tourists and more and better quality hotels and hostels are available.

 Karakol Sights